UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 ```
 The supported Libraries are as follows:
  - Arm Performance Libraries : `ARMPL`
+   - Currently only usable with the `ARM` compiler build option.
  - Intel OneMKL : `ONEMKL`
  - AMD Optimizing CPU libraries : `AOCL`
  - OpenBLAS : `OPENBLAS`